pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 Failover of a logical router is triggered when the router is losing all of its BGP sessions.
 If multiple BGP sessions are established across different uplink interfaces of a Tier-0 router, failover will only occur if **all** such sessions are lost.
 Thus, to ensure high availability on the Shared and Tenant Tier-0 routers, BGP can only be configured on uplink interfaces facing the Inter-Tier-0 network.
 This configuration is shown in the diagram below.

 <p class="note"><strong>Note</strong>: In a Multi-T0 deployment, BGP cannot be configured on external uplink interfaces.
 Uplink external connectivity must use VIP-HA with NSX to provide high availability for external interfaces.
-For more information, see <a href="./nsxt-3-0-install.html#nsxt30-edge-nodes">Deploy NSX Edge Nodes</a> in <em>Installing and Configuring NSX-T Data Center v3.0 for TKGI</em>.</p>
+For more information, see <a href="./nsxt-3-0-install.html#nsxt30-edge-nodes">Deploy NSX Edge Nodes</a> in <em>Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}</em>.</p>

 ![Tier-0 HA](images/nsxt/mt0/Tier-0-HA.png)